 How to perfect the facilitation tool, “sticky dot voting”

-Sticky dot voting is a very useful facilitation tool that can impact final plans.
-Incorporate it in your 4-H club!
+Sticky dot voting is a very useful facilitation tool that can impact final plans and cab be incorporated in your 4-H club.

 A simple way to start the brainstorming is to have a facilitator ask for ideas from a group and place them up on the newsprint or board.
-However, in order to be sure that everyone’s ideas are heard it is suggested that the group considers using a Sticky Wall or Rotating Flip Charts for the brainstorming process.
+However, in order to be sure everyone’s ideas are heard, consider using a sticky wall or rotating flip charts for the brainstorming process.

 Once all the ideas are on the board, or while they are being placed, the facilitator should combine like items if at all possible.
-The next step would be to give each participant one or more sticky dots to use as a voting tool in selecting the idea(s) they like best.
-The participants would come up to the board and place their dot next to the item(s) they choose as their favorite(s).
+The next step is to give each participant one or more sticky dots to use as a voting tool in selecting the ideas they like best.
+The participants would come up to the board and place their dot next to the items they choose as their favorites.

 The facilitator may first give the participants three dots and allow them to place them on their favorites.
 (The facilitator may or may not decide to allow a participant to place all three of their dots on one item.)
 Then after the list is narrowed down by selecting the top five with the most votes/sticky dots, the participants would be allowed to vote again but this time they would only be given one dot.